-- All parking spaces on the Bishop Dwenger campus will be numbered and a numbered space will be assigned with the parking permit.
+- Students who test positive on a drug test or are found in possession of any vaping materials or dugs will have driving privileges suspended for a minimum of two weeks.
+Students must retest with negative test results before driving/parking privileges are reinstated.
+Any future positive test result may result in a longer suspension or revocation of driving privileges. - All parking spaces on the Bishop Dwenger campus will be numbered and a numbered space will be assigned with the parking permit.
 Each permit will indicate the numbered space.
 Students may only park in their assigned spot.
 Due to space limitations, only juniors and seniors will be permitted to park on the lot.
-Administration has the discretion to make exceptions after all juniors and seniors have been assigned a parking space and issued permits. - An annual parking permit must be obtained from the school. - The cost is \$50.00 for a full school year. - o Permits purchased after Christmas Break will be \$25.00, subject to availability of unassigned spaces. - o A second permit per parking space may be purchased for a second family vehicle, replacement vehicle, or lost permit; the cost will be \$10.00.
-The second permit will be assigned the same spot as the original and must be displayed. - A priority system for issuing permits will be determined by the school. - Permits may be purchased prior to Verification Day.
+Administration has the discretion to make exceptions after all juniors and seniors have been assigned a parking space and issued permits. - An annual parking permit must be obtained from the school. - o The cost is \$50.00 for a full school year. - o Permits purchased after Christmas Break will be \$25.00, subject to availability of unassigned spaces. - o A second permit per parking space may be purchased for a second family vehicle, replacement vehicle, or lost permit; the cost will be \$10.00.
+The second permit will be assigned to the same spot as the original and must be displayed. - A priority system for issuing permits will be determined by the school. - Permits may be purchased prior to Verification Day.
 The opening date for applications will be posted ahead of time. - On Verification Day, only one permit per family will be issued.
 Additional permits may be issued at a time to be determined by the Administration. - The parking lots have a limited number of spaces, each individually numbered.
 Once a permit has been issued for each numbered space, no new permits will be issued.
 As much notice as is practical will be provided when spaces are limited.
 Students parking without a permit will be handled as outlined in the Violations section. - The school will determine the date when enforcement begins, and violations issued. - The school parking permit is to be placed on the inside lower left (driver's side) of the windshield (see instruction sheet that comes attached to the permit).
 Any other location other than the lower left equals an invalid permit and will be treated as no permit. - If the permit is lost or destroyed, a replacement must be purchased for \$10.00 upon completion and submission of a new permit form. - If a car is traded, wrecked, or permanently replaced, a replacement sticker can be purchased for \$10.00 upon completion and submission of a new permit form. - Students may park only in the numbered space assigned to their permit. - If a student with a valid permit drives another family member's vehicle for a day, a pass will have to be obtained from the office and placed on the dash.
 It is the discretion of the school as to how many days the pass will be valid. - Students who arrive late or leave early due to Anthis or work-based learning will be assigned a spot in the Clinton Street lot to allow for better monitoring for security purposes.